The Canadian Armed Forces and the Department of National Defence:

 Canada’s Defence Team

-Secure in North America, active in a renewed defence partnership in NORAD and with the United States to monitor and defend continental airspace and ocean areas;
+- Secure in North America, active in a defence partnership with the United States to monitor and defend continental airspace and ocean areas;

-Engaged in the world, with Defence doing its part in Canadian contributions to a more stable, peaceful world, including through peace support operations and peacekeeping.
+- Engaged in the world, with the CAF doing its part in Canada’s contributions to a more stable, peaceful world, including through peace support operations and peacekeeping.